KleinerHacker/unity-game-tooling/README.md

     * `TrafficLightLampEmissiveMultipleRendererHandler` - for multiple renderer in a traffic light

   > :warning: The traffic light system is currently developed for HDRP only!

+* `TutorialSystem` - enables you to create simple dialog based tutorials.
+See in project settings "Player/Tutorial System" to setup it and use class `UITutorialDialog` in combination with `UIDialog` to create tutorial dialog pages.
+Link this pages with tutorial global settings and an ID.
+If you want to dire a tutorial relevant event use this: `TutorialSystem.FireEvent("MyTriggerIdentifier")`.
+To reset the tutorial use `TutorialSystem.Reset()`.
+The tutorial sate will stored automatically in player prefs by Tutorial System.